How to find and access JavaScript-generated links while crawling

 Diffbot Extract and Custom APIs automatically execute Javascript, but Crawl does not execute Javascript by default while spidering a site for links.
 Doing so is slow and usually redundant, as most sites’ links are typically available in the raw HTML source.

 Some sites deliver the majority of their content via JavaScript.
-If you need to access rendered pages to discover a site’s links, you can do so via the following:
+If you need to access Javascript-rendered pages to discover a site’s links, you can do so via the following:

 -